 Hi, welcome back!

-Thanks for reading and we’ll see you next week!
+Thanks and see you next time!